joshbillions/SwiftAIC/README.md

-# SwiftAIC
+# ArtInstitute

-Swift Package for The Art Institute of Chicago's Public API
+A description of this package.